T-BonesLek/ur5_and_sim/README.md

 Machine Learning, and ROS2 to Classify and Sort Textiles on a Moving Conveyorbelt

+This project is based on the repositories mentioned in acknowledgement, but there has been several changes to simulation URDF with custom work area and gripper.
+In addition my own scripts are developed such that this multi module facility works in harmony.

+# My work:
+URDF -> src/multi_robot_arm/urdf/ur/ur5
+Project programs -> src/pymoveit2/textilePrograms

 # Media
 The system in action -> https://youtu.be/An8Itexof-E
 ![Alt text](systemOverview.jpg)